-Our team have worked closely with Contractor Financials for over 15 years now.
-Here the team answers some of the most commonly asked questions by contractors (including the Government ‘Help to Buy’ scheme).
+We have worked closely with Contractor Mortgages Made Easy for many years.
+Here the team answers some of the most commonly asked questions by contractors.

-Read on for answers to the most commonly-asked questions about securing a mortgage as a contractor, or for a quick quote, fill in the form below.
+Read on for answers to the most commonly-asked questions about securing a mortgage as a contractor.

 Can a first-time contractor get a mortgage if they don’t even have company accounts yet?

 If you go to your local bank or building society branch in search of a mortgage then the in-house mortgage consultant will inevitably ask to see three years company accounts to verify your income, which can be impossible if you are new to contracting.
 Even after many years in the field, you may still not want to draw a taxable income sufficient to secure the mortgage you need.

 We bypass this archaic system by approaching key mortgage underwriters direct to negotiate specialist terms for contractors and have used our experience and influence in the industry to secure contract based underwriting with many of the UK’s largest lenders.

 Using a multiple of your annualised contract rate rather than accounts allows our clients to borrow far more because any tax saving methods that your accountant has recommended will have no impact on your loan amount.